lucianohgo/lucianohgo.com/content/posts/takeaways-the-effective-manager-part-one/en-US.md

 The most important thing about feedback is remembering why you're doing this. **The purpose of performance communications (and therefore feedback) is to encourage effective future behavior.** Anything else is about us, not about the situation.
 Giving feedback is not a way to vent.
 It's not a way to make us or any other person feel better.
 It's to encourage effective future behavior.

 Feedback needs to come from a place of respect–even better when it comes from trust.
 People don't wake up one day and say, "I'm going to do a lousy job today.
 I'm going to mess up."
 They usually have good reasons when they mess up.
-So if we focus our feedback entirely on "what happened" or on intentions, we are bound to make frequent mistakes. **Focus your feedback on behaviors.** Focus your feedback on the future.
+So if we focus our feedback entirely on "what happened" or on intentions, we are bound to breed resentment. **Focus your feedback on behaviors.** Focus your feedback on the future.

 The author provides a framework to help on giving good feedback: